StarbeamOne/blog.starbeam.one/content/article/2023/09/September-2023-Status-Update.md

 draft: false
 ---

-It's the first week of the month and that means it's time for the latest starbeam.one update!
+It's the first full week of the month and that means it's time for the latest starbeam.one status update!

 ### Slow Times on the Starship